-The Foundry is currently accepting applications.
-Please apply by May 31, 2019.
-Email [email protected] with questions.
+The Foundry is NOT currently accepting applications.
+Email [email protected] if you have any questions.

 General Members are emerging professionals with a strong interest and/or background in technology law and policy and who are eager to engage in these issues through the Foundry.
 There is no cost to become a member of the Foundry, but members should have some kind of demonstrated background or interested in the field.

 - Join a network of peers interested in similar issues (including the Foundry’s LinkedIn group)

 - Attend Foundry events and receive updates on the Foundry’s work.

 Advisors are established professionals (~5+ years in the field), academics, technologists, business leaders and prominent figures in technology policy and law who are committed to the mission of the Foundry.
 If you are interested in getting involved in an advisory capacity, please email us at [email protected]